victoriaxxwang/BrainStation-Capstone/README.md

 The Reviewer Analyzer app will empower stakeholders to gain actionable insights that can be used to improve product-market fit, outperform competitors, and drive revenue growth.

 ### Future Direction
-1. We can improve the reviewer simiarity research by resolving the edge cases and optimizing embedding transformation and similarity calculations.
+1. Improve the reviewer simiarity research by resolving the edge cases and optimizing embedding transformation and similarity calculations.
-2. We can extract additional insights via other modeling techniques such as cluster analysis, Sequential Neural Network via Keras and Topic Modeling.
+2. Extract additional insights via other modeling techniques such as cluster analysis, Sequential Neural Network via Keras and Topic Modeling.

 ### Citations
 Data Set Citation: McAuley Lab Amazon Reviews'23